-Hoping to study your PGCE at a specific school (or schools)?
+Hoping to study your PGCE with QTS at a specific school (or schools)?
 Perhaps you want to teach at your old school.
 We can help you source your teaching placement at your school of choice.

 At the National Institute of Teaching and Education, we offer nationwide school-based Initial Teacher Training courses for teaching in England in state-maintained and independent schools.

 There are different routes you can take to complete your PGCE with QTS in England.
 You can be employed in a particular school, or be classed as a ‘tuition-fee student’ (full time or part time), undertaking placements in schools.
 We can support you through both routes.

 If your preference is to be a ‘tuition-fee’ student on placement in a school, and you have a particular school in mind, here’s what to do next:

 - Contact us.
 We will help you choose the teacher training route for you and give you guidance about how to approach your preferred school.

 - Contact your school.
 We’ll provide you with a letter to help you explain what you need which can be sent to the teacher in charge of teacher training, the Head of Department (Secondary) or the Head Teacher (Primary).